-Brighton and Hove Albion did not have a particularly successful season, finishing 16th in the English top-flight.
-However, their exceptionally attractive football made everyone’s mouth water and the credit for that goes to one man – the genius that is Graham Potter.
+Brighton and Hove Albion have become perennial overachievers and routine giant killers.
+Playing in a flexible system, despite being gutted every year by bigger clubs, the seagulls keep humming.
+However, their exceptionally attractive football which made everyone’s mouth water is credited to one man – the genius that is Graham Potter.

 The English boss was hired in 2019 and agreed to a four-year deal having previous managerial spells at Swedish club Ostersund and Swansea City.
 Potter immediately instilled his theory into the system, and it had an immediate effect.

 While his playing style drew some criticism, he never veered away from it.
 He had a lot of confidence in his management, and it finally paid off.
-Brighton enjoyed their best season in the Premier League, finishing 15th in the table with 41 points and 39 goals.
+Brighton enjoyed their best season in the Premier League last season, finishing 9th in the table with 51 points.

 🗣 "As a team we have a lot to be excited about."

 Graham Potter on Brighton evolving next season as they approach their 5th season in the top flight pic.twitter.com/RBHcRTV6zn

 Despite selling key players every year, with Cucurella’s record transfer leading this year, Brighton have started even better.
 The club is currently 4th, and deservedly too.
 That is what Brighton under their orchestrator, Graham Potter has done- playing some of the most beautiful and attractive football this season in the Premier League.
 Now that he has been targeted by Chelsea, we take a look at Graham Potter’s tactics that started the rise of Brighton.